markrebec/inkjet/README.md

 ### Indentation

-You can indent your text 'x' number of spaces with the 'indent' method.
+You can indent your text any number of spaces with the `String#indent` method.

     puts "Hello World".indent       # Indents by 2 spaces
     puts "Hello World".indent(8)    # Indents by 8 spaces